OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

   "specializedSection": {}
 }
 ```

-Avoid patterns where every new UDT introduces an entirely different structural shape.
+Avoid patterns where every new UD introduces an entirely different structural shape.

 ---

-## 9. Derived Values
+## 10. Derived Values

 Derived values SHOULD be defined clearly.